-Absolutely no cell phones or electronic devices are allowed in the classroom, or clinical areas without expressed authorization by the instructor of record.
-If you use an electronic device during these times you may be asked to leave and not return until the next class meeting.
+Absolutely no cell phones or electronic devices are allowed while in class, or clinical areas without expressed authorization by the Napa Valley College PT Program Director or the Department of State Hospitals-Napa Nursing Education Director for the NVC PT Fast Track Program.
+If you use an electronic device while in class or clinical, you will be asked to leave and not return until the next class meeting.

 - 1. Some clinical sites do not allow cell phones or electronic devices in the buildings. - 2.
-Only emergency incoming calls are accepted via the business line for students in the Classroom and Clinical Areas.
+Only emergency incoming calls are accepted via the business line for students in the Classroom and Clinical Areas. - 3.
+Electronic device use exceptions may be for approved accommodations for learning disability and/or for a verified medical reason.

-Fast Track Students: Shall give out the Training & Education Center phone number (707-253-5725) for emergency contact purposes.
+Fast Track Students: Shall give out the Training & Education Center phone number

+(707-253-5725) for emergency contact purposes.
 The Office Technician will notify the instructor when a Fast Track student needs to be excused from the classroom to take and/or return an emergency call.